 - Brush (or spoon over) the paprika oil on both sides of each shrimp skewer.

-- Grill the shrimp, turning once or twice until the shrimp are opaque, firm, and cooked through, 5-7 minutes.
+- Grill the shrimp, turning once or twice until they are opaque, firm, and cooked through, 5-7 minutes.
 Check the larger head ends of the shrimp to make sure they are done since they will take the longest.

-- Transfer your shrimp to the serving platter and sprinkle with chopped parsley.
+- Transfer to the serving platter and sprinkle with chopped parsley.
 Serve with the dipping sauce.

 Creamy Roasted Red Pepper Sauce